2. SUMMARY OF MATERIAL ACCOUNTING POLICIES

 Equity instruments

 An equity instrument is a contract that evidences residual interest in the assets of the Company after deducting all of its liabilities.
-Equity instruments issued by the Company are recognised at the proceeds received net off direct issue costs.
+Equity instruments issued by the Company are recognised at the proceeds received net off direct issue costs

 Derivative financial instruments

 The Company enters into derivative contracts to hedge foreign currency/price risk on unexecuted firm commitments or highly probable forecast transactions.
-Such derivative financial instruments are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently
+Such derivative financial instruments are initially recognized at fair value on the date on

-re-measured at fair value at the end of each reporting period.
+which a derivative contract is entered into and are subsequently re-measured at fair value at the end of each reporting period.
 Derivatives are carried as financial assets when the fair value is positive and as financial liabilities when the fair value is negative.

 Any gains or losses arising from changes in the fair value of derivatives are taken directly to profit or loss immediately unless the derivative is designated and effective as a hedging instrument, in which event the timing of the recognition in profit or loss depends on the nature of the hedged item.